bmourad01/lang-n-change/README.md

 Algorithms expressed in L-Tr are compiled to an OCaml program (`transform.ml`) which is then run with the language definition as the sole argument.

+Additionally, language definitions can be compiled to executable λProlog logic programs.

 ## Requirements

 - OCaml (>= 4.08)